• Skip to primary navigation

 Arnaud Larher is already celebrating 20 years' anniversary since opening his first boutique in Montmartre, 1997.
 With a mixture of nostalgia and his favourite recipes comes ÉPICÉA.
 It's a yule log filled with 66% dark grand cru chocolate and gingerbread mousse, orange marmalade on a gingerbread base and all topped with a glaze and 80% dark chocolate Chantilly cream.

-Citrus Yulelog Collection (Agrumes)
+Yule Log Citrus Collection (Agrumes)

 relais desserts yule log Mulhaupt